5 Minute Tropical Rum Punch Cocktail Recipe

 This post may contain affiliate links.

 But living in landlocked Colorado, I don’t get to my happy place as often as I would like.
-(Although I have some seen some rather epic sunsets in Costa Rica, and I’d love to tell you all about them!)
+(Although I have seen some rather epic sunsets in Costa Rica, and I’d love to tell you all about them!)

-Solution?
-Bring beach vibes to Casa Pura Vida.
 In this post, I’ll give you a little overview of the history of rum punch (’cause I’m nerdy like that) and share with you the perfect delicious rum punch recipe for one or a crowd!

-About Rum Punch – A Little History
+Tropical Rum Drinks – A Little History

 So I really love to dance Zumba and SocaFit, and many of my classmates and teachers are from the Caribbean islands.

-Basically, when the English were sailing around the world being jerks as part of the British East India Company, they drank a lot of beer on the ships.
+When the English were sailing around the world being jerks as part of the British East India Company, they drank a lot of beer on the ships.

 Like 11 pints a day per person.
 And, they were on the ships for a long time.